althonos/lightmotif/lightmotif-tfmpvalue/README.md

 ## 💡 Example

-Use `lightmotif` to create a position specific scoring matrix, and then use the TFMPvalue algorithm to compute the exact P-value for a
+Use `lightmotif` to create a position specific scoring matrix, and then use the TFMPvalue algorithm to compute the exact P-value for a given score, or a score threshold for a given P-value:

 ```rust
 extern crate lightmotif;